Bigrob7605/Next-Gen-Open-Enzyme-Design-Workflow/README.md

 - **Open Source**: Accelerating global scientific collaboration
 - **Visual Showcase**: See the "Empty Bus" and "Loaded Bus" visualizations on our website

+## 💻 **Built and Tested On a $1,495 Gaming Laptop**

+> **No supercomputer.
+No secret server farm.
+No university cluster.**
+>
+> Every single line of code, workflow, and scientific result on this platform was built and stress-tested on an off-the-shelf ASUS TUF RTX 4070 gaming laptop.

+**Specs:**
+- Intel Core i7-13620H (beats i9-12900U)
+- NVIDIA GeForce RTX 4070
+- 64GB DDR5 RAM
+- 4TB SSD
+- Cost: $1,495.00

+**That's it.
+That's the "lab."**
+If you can run Steam, you can run the future of bioengineering.
+The gatekeepers are out of excuses.

+💥 **"Built for less than the price of an iPhone.
+Changes everything."**

 ### 🚀 **Recent Achievements**
 - ✅ **Real experimental validation** with PETase S238F mutant (684 residues)
 - ✅ **Publication-quality outputs**: PDB structure, energy analysis, comprehensive documentation